 Amaryllis bulbs are common around the winter holidays.
 The bold, nodding flowers on thick, erect stems bring a festive beauty to the home interior when skies are gray and temperatures are chilly outside.
 Once the flowers fade, you are still left with a spectacular plant.
 Caring for amaryllis plants after blooming varies little from regular bloom care, but it is important to provide a dormancy period for the bulb if you want additional flowers in the future.

 Amaryllis flowers may last for weeks but, eventually, all things come to pass.
 No matter, as you still have glossy green leaves that are gathering the sun’s energy to fuel another bloom.
-Since this is the plant’s active growth period, it is important to continue to offer water, food and sunlight.
+Since this is the plant’s active growth

 Cut off the old flower stem 1 to 2 inches from the bulb.
 Keep the container in a sunny window where temperatures are around 65 to 70 degrees Fahrenheit (18-21 C.).
 Water when the top surface of the soil feels dry.
 Caring for amaryllis plants after blooming requires fertilizing every 2 to 3 weeks with a water soluble plant food.
 This keeps the strappy leaves happy and healthy so they can photosynthesize and gather plant carbohydrates.